iaredi/sippsperu/readme.md

 ### User Interface

-The user interface was custom built to be intuitieve and user friendly.
-Existing data is autmoatically retieved to be editable.
+The user interface was custom built to be intuitive and user friendly.
+Existing data is autmoatically retrieved to be editable.
 Extensive data verification is done automatically.
 This section is under the 'Ingresar Datos' heading.